Battle of Kiev (1941): Attempted Soviet retreat

-On 16 September in Poltava, in a meeting with General Bagramian, the chief of operations of the Southwestern Front, Timoshenko stated that when the encirclement ring of the Germans is not yet tight, a decision should be made without delay to allow the Southwestern Front to retreat.
-Timoshenko stated that the High Command will eventually make this decision, but there is no time to waste in receiving confirmation from Moscow.
+On 16 September in Poltava, in a meeting with General Bagramian, the chief of operations of the Southwestern Front, Timoshenko stated that while the encirclement ring of the Germans was not yet tight, a decision should be made without delay to allow the Southwestern Front to retreat.
+Timoshenko stated that the High Command would eventually make this decision, but there was no time to waste to receive confirmation from Moscow.
 According to Bagramian's memoirs, taking into account the tone of Shaposhnikov's previous telegram, Timoshenko himself deeply doubted the truth of this opinion.
-Timoshenko ordered Bagramian to fly to Priyatin and verbally order Kirponos to "abandon the Kiev fortification area and, leaving the covering forces on the Dnieper River, immediately begin withdrawing the main body of forces to the defensive rear line (the Psel River)."
+Timoshenko ordered Bagramian to fly to Piryatin and verbally order Kirponos to "abandon the Kiev fortification area and, leaving the covering forces on the Dnieper River, immediately begin withdrawing the main body of forces to the defensive rear line (the Psel River)."
 (Note: In any case, German 17th army already had crossed this defensive line by attacking from the Kremenchug bridgehead to the east.)
-Kirponos was also ordered to carry out counter-attacks in Lubny and Rumny areas to slow down the Panzers as much as possible.
+Kirponos was also ordered to carry out counter-attacks in Lubny and Romny areas to slow down the Panzers as much as possible.
 Timoshenko, who did not have the authority to issue such an order contrary to Stalin's wishes, refused to give Bagramian a written document in this regard, under the pretext that this flight could be too dangerous and such important orders should not fall into the hands of the enemy.
 In addition, leaving a written record of such disobedience to Stalin could have cost both their lives.
 However, after Bagramian delivered Timoshenko's verbal order to the commander of the Soviet Southwestern Front on September 17, Kirponos avoided implementing it until reception of written confirmation.
-Ignoring Bagramian's protests, he had decided to send a telegram to Moscow to receive the confirmation.
+Ignoring Bagramian's protests, he had decided to send a telegram to Moscow to receive confirmation.

 On the same day, Shaposhnikov and Vasilevsky "in a difficult conversation" were once again trying to convince Stalin to withdraw Kirponos' forces.
 Stalin accused the commanders of the Red Army of "weak resistance against the enemy" and agreed only to the withdrawal of the 5th and 37th armies to better defensive positions.
 Despite the breakdown in communications, Kirponos finally received a withdrawal confirmation from Shaposhnikov on the night of 17 September, but he was allowed only to leave Kiev, not to retreat all the way to the Psel river.
 However, a few hours before the arrival of this order, Kirponos, on his own initiative, ordered the Soviet 5th, 21st and 37th armies to attack to the east to break the Germans armored wall.
-The 38th and 40th armies, from outside the encircled area, were also tasked to protect the flanks by attacking Rumny and Lubny in the north and south, respectively.
+The 38th and 40th armies, from outside the encircled area, were also tasked to protect the flanks by attacking Romny and Lubny in the north and south, respectively.
 However, they were under attack from all directions and so it was not possible to carry out a coordinated retreat.